 So, you’ve been hiking for a while and are looking for something a bit different to mix it up a bit; maybe a new trail, or a new location.
 But what if instead all you need is a new way to view that tired old trail you’ve been hiking for a while?
 And that’s where night hiking comes in.
 Night hiking provides additional opportunities to get out into the bush but it also represents additional risks.
 In this article, we discuss the pros and cons of hiking at night as well as the factors that need to be considered to ensure we do it as safely as possible.

 First let us look at the reason(s) for hiking at night.
-In fact, I can hear many of you thinking to yourselves, ‘why on earth would you?’ which doesn’t surprise me.
+In fact, I can hear many of you thinking to yourselves, ‘why on earth would you?’
+Which doesn’t surprise me.
 The majority of hikers I know, including my wife, aren’t into night hiking.
 For me it’s just another excuse to do what I love and I take any opportunity I can get to hike at night.
 In most cases, many of my friends would prefer to be safely sitting in camp eating, drinking and not moving very much.
-For me night hiking is something I do on average at least once, if not twice or more a week, and it allows me to see the world in a different way, literally, and here’s why:
+For me night hiking is something I do on average at least once, if not twice or more a month, and it allows me to see the world in a different way, literally, and here’s why:

 While there are always good reasons to do something there are also reasons for not doing so.
 These include: